beaubranton4/ncaa_d1_baseball_stats/README.md

     - run: terraform apply
     - type: yes
     - hit enter
 - Voila!
-Your Data Lake, VM and Data Warehouse have been created.
+Your Data Lake, Data Warehouse and VM have been created.

-4.0 VM SETUP
+4.0 VM SETUP (OPTIONAL - If you want these pipelines to run on the cloud, this section must be completed.
+If you just want to run these pipelines locally, you can skip to instruction 4.2 but be warned that you will need to keep your computer running for 3 or 4 hours to fully complete the project setup)
     Run the VM:
         gcloud compute instances start $GCP_VM_NAME --zone $GCP_ZONE --project $GCP_PROJECT_ID
+        This can also be done via GCP
     Get the External IP:
         ssh -i ~/.ssh/ncaa_d1_baseball_stats $GCP_VM_SSH_USER@[REPLACE_WITH_EXTERNAL_IP_OF_VM]
+        If you created a config file in you ~/.ssh folder you can update the IP Address there and remote ssh into the VM

     Clone the Project repo on the VM git clone https://github.com/beaubranton4/ncaa_d1_baseball_stats.git
         cd ncaa_d1_baseball_stats